 What are the most common errors in hospital bills and how do I dispute them?

-Studies consistently show that up to 80% of hospital bills contain at least one error, and in most cases, those errors favor the hospital.
+Studies consistently show that up to a significant percentage of hospital bills contain at least one error, and in most cases, those errors favor the hospital.
 When you find a specific error, your dispute letter should follow this structure:

 1. State your name, account number, and date of service clearly at the top.